Overclock.net Professionalism Initiative

 Treatment of Members and the Staff

 At all times, everyone who uses the site is expected to treat other users of the site with courtesy and respect.
 This applies to members and staff alike.
-At no time will rude behavior be accepted, and unacceptable behavior will be met with warnings, infractions, or bans, depending on the severity and frequency of the behavior.
+At no time will rude behaviour be accepted, and unacceptable behaviour will be met with warnings, infractions, or bans, depending on the severity and frequency of the behaviour.

 Communication between Members and the Staff